kairarobot/ut3_mods/README.md

 A collection of mods I have created for Unreal Tournament 3.

-Download Unreal Tournament 3 downloaded to play these mods.
+Download [Unreal Tournament 3](http://store.steampowered.com/agecheck/app/13210/) to play these mods.

     |-- C:\ Documents